-This course is designed to give students an introduction to light construction, and engineering methods, as well as home repair & maintenance.
-This course will cover such topics as; fasteners, power tools, building materials, plumbing, masonry, electricity, carpentry, roof repair, water and waste systems, insulation, and maintenance of common household machines.
-Some examples of project choices include: cutting boards, step stools, doghouses, and other miscellaneous projects around the school and the community.
+This course is designed to give students an introduction to light construction and the basics of woodworking.
+This course will cover such topics as; fasteners, power tools, building materials, carpentry, Some examples of project choices include: cutting boards, step stools, doghouses, and other miscellaneous projects around the school and the community.